 Praxair’s Position on Combatting Human Trafficking and Slavery

-This Position Statement is made in accordance with the requirements of section 54(4) of the UK Modern Slavery Act of 2015.
+This Position Statement for Praxair’s 2018 fiscal year is made in accordance with the requirements of Section 54(4) of the UK Modern Slavery Act of 2015.
 Further details of Praxair’s policies, systems and controls to combat Human Trafficking and Slavery are provided below.

 Our Business and Organization

-Praxair is a U.S. Fortune 300 company with 2015 sales of $10,776 million and approximately 26,500 employees.
-We are a leading industrial gas company in North and South America and one of the largest worldwide, doing business with more than one million customers in more than 50 countries.
-The company produces, sells and distributes atmospheric, process and specialty gases, and high-performance surface coatings.
-Praxair products, services and technologies are making our planet more productive by bringing efficiency and environmental benefits to a wide variety of industries, including aerospace, chemicals, food and beverage, electronics, energy, healthcare, manufacturing, primary metals and many others.
+Praxair, Inc. is a wholly-owned subsidiary of Linde plc, the largest industrial gas company worldwide.
+For the year ended 2018, Linde plc had global sales of $14,900 million*.
+Praxair produces, sells and distributes atmospheric, process and specialty gases, and high-performance surface coatings.
+Our products, services and technologies are making our world more productive by bringing efficiency and environmental benefits to a wide variety of industries, including aerospace, chemicals, food and beverage, electronics, energy, healthcare, manufacturing, primary metals and many others.

 Our Values and Policies